Zettlr/zettlr-docs/docs/de/reference/markdown-basics.md

 In addition to GitHub flavored markdown extensions (marked with "(extension)" in the [spec](https://github.github.com/gfm/)), Zettlr provides the following:

- - Support for `<iframe src="https://example.com></iframe>` elements
+ - Support for `<iframe src="https://example.com"></iframe>` elements

-   > **Warning**: pages in iframes can get unrestricted access to your local filesystem!
+   > **Warning**: Pages in iframes can get unrestricted access to your local filesystem!
 'Frame-busting' techniques can be used by pages to escape the iframe and [interact with the Electron backend directly](https://www.electronjs.org/docs/tutorial/security#isolation-for-untrusted-content) - you should assume any pages in iframes (or an attacker of that page) have access to all of the data on your computer.

  - KaTeX equation rendering via either inline (`$`) or fenced (`$$`) blocks: `$x/y$` or